Living With Lupus Flares: What to Binge-Watch During a Lupus Flare

 As the hour's pass, you convince yourself that the world is going on without you, that everyone is having exciting adventures while you are stuck inside with barely enough energy to do anything at all.

 The truth is, whether you have lupus or not, we all go through times in our lives when we must confine ourselves to our bedrooms for a much-needed rest.
 The difference is that people with lupus will experience longer and recurrent periods of bed rest, which may cause additional stress that could lengthen a flare.
+If you have lupus, then you'll know that living with lupus flares can often be a struggle.
+But, there are solutions; distracting yourself in a positive way can help you manage flares!

 When your brain is foggy, and your joints are too inflamed to lift a book, binge watching a TV show is an easy and convenient way to get through a flare.